bwplotka/my/web/content/posts/bingo.md

     bingo get
     ```

-1. Makefile mode!
-If you use `Makefile` , bingo allows you to generate a very simple helper with nice variables.
-Just run the same commands as above, but with
+1. Bonus: Makefile mode!
+If you use `Makefile` , `bingo` generates a very simple helper with nice variables.
+After running any `bingo get` command,
-`-m` option e.g:
+you will notice`.bingo/Variables.mk` file.
+Feel free to include this in your Makefile (`include .bingo/Variables.mk` on the top of your Makefile).

+    From now in your Makefile you can use, e.g. `$(GOIMPORTS)` variable which reliably ensures a correct version is used and installed.

+1. Bonus number 2!
+Using immutable names might be hard to maintain for your other scripts so `bingo` also produces environment variables you can source to you shell.
+It's as easy as:

     ```shell
-    bingo get -m goimports
+    source .bingo/variables.env
     ```

-    This will produce `.bingo/Variables.mk` and attempt to `include` that in your main `Makefile`.

-    From now on you can use `$(GOIMPORTS)` variable which reliably ensures a correct version is used and installed.
+    From now on you can use, e.g. `$(GOIMPORTS)` variable which holds currently pinned binary name of the goimports tool.

 ## Summary & Future